Introduction To CSS

 </html>

-it defines a special state of the element
+Defines a special state of the element

 /* unvisited link */